Hong Kong’s best chicken wings

-Big Bite serves a decent poutine but don’t miss the killer buffalo wings, especially on Tuesdays when they’re $3 each.
-If you’re feeling brave, go for the Homicide Hot Wings that register 1.5 on the Scoville scale.
-If you can eat the six wings in less than three minutes and then last a further three minutes without refreshment, you’ll score yourself a badge and a place on the wall of honour.
+Big Bite serves a decent poutine but don’t miss their killer buffalo wings, especially on Tuesdays when they’re $3 each.
+If you’re feeling brave, go for the Homicide Hot Wings that register 1.5 on the Scoville spicy scale.
+If you can eat six Homicide wings in less than three minutes and then last a further three minutes without refreshment, you’ll score yourself a badge and a place on the wall of honour.
 Feel the burn!

 Chicken and beer are a match made in heaven, so it should come as no surprise that Roundhouse, a specialist in both, serves some of Hong Kong’s best chicken wings.
 There’s sweet relief for anyone who loves wings but hates nibbling around the bones, as Roundhouse’s are served boneless.
 They come in some classic varieties including buffalo, lemon garlic, honey garlic or the ominous ‘Explosive’ wings, named for their spiciness.
 Shouldn’t be a problem, though, what with all that cold beer.